 - Statutory Sick Pay (SSP) rate will also increase to £88.45 per week.

-As you will see from above, there are lots of changes coming into force for the 5 April 2015, which is approaching rapidly!
+As you will see from above, there are lots of employment law changes coming into force on 05 April 2015, which is approaching rapidly.

 Schools you will need to ensure that you are not only aware of these changes but also that you are ready for them to be implemented.
 This will include reviewing and amending your existing policies; particularly those family-friendly ones.
 Keep an eye out for our updated template policies which are coming soon.